-I never suspected the foods I was eating could help me heal or make me hurt.
+I never suspected the foods I was eating could either help me heal or make me hurt.

 By now I ate fish and salads and bagels with tuna.
 My morning breakfast consisted of a bowl of oatmeal, topped with a banana and berries.
 And even though I also had developed insomnia, I still drank black coffee.
 I thought I ate well.

 Since the age of 10, I’ve fantasized about having a flat stomach.
-And now it was even more huge and I felt like crap.
+And now my tummy was super swollen and I felt like crap.

 I became obsessed with trying to figure out what was wrong.
 I was bloated and in discomfort for about six months.